 I did not get the unlock keys for the PREMIUM Version after donation?

-After successful donation you are re-routed to a web-site which immediately shows you the unlock keys for your selected PREMIUM Version(s).
-If this is not the case, please:
+After successful donation you will get a mail with the unlock keys and the activation information for the selected PREMIUM Version(s).
+If this is not the case, please do following:

 Please note that otherwise we have no chance to contact you to provide the keys.